Harlow Dental Family & Cosmetic Dentistry

 2. Cracked or Broken Teeth

 Biting into something hard, like an unpitted olive, an accidental fall, or chronically grinding your teeth (bruxism) can cause cracks or fractures in teeth.
 Even hairline cracks, left untreated, can expose nerves and cause intense pain when chewing or drinking something hot or cold.
-Addressing dental cracking or breakage quickly prevents bacteria from entering and reduces the risk of infection than can cause systemic health issues.
+Addressing dental cracking or breakage quickly prevents bacteria from entering and reduces the risk of infection, which can cause systemic health issues.

 3. Abscesses and Infections